swiss-territorial-data-lab/swisstopo-interlis-update/README.md

 This program is licensed under the terms of the GNU GPLv3.
 Documentation and illustrations are licensed under the terms of the CC BY-NC-SA.

+# Dependencies

+R 3.6.3 or superior and any IDE to run the code, usually RStudio or Emacs.

+No CRAN or standalone packages are necessary, only R base.